Blunde1/My_Webpage/content/home/about.md

 # Biography

-I am a senior consultant for [Sonat](https://sonat.no/people/berent-lunde) at [Equinor](https://www.equinor.com/), an Adjunct Associate Professor in Statistics at [The University of Bergen](https://www.uib.no/en/persons/Berent.%C3%85nund.Str%C3%B8mnes.Lunde) and a licensed actuary.
+I currently reside in [Equinor](https://www.equinor.com/) as a principal scientific developer.

+I work with computational statistics on a practical and theoretical level.
+I reside in Equinor.
+🔭 Generally researching information theoretic approaches to make ML-algorithms adaptive to the problem/data at hand.
+🌱 Currently working on large scale ensemble based data assimilation.

 #### Research 🔭 \
-My research interests include computational statistics, information theory, financial and actuarial mathematics, machine learning, and programming, while applications to problems with latent dynamics are especially interesting.

-- See my [UiB homepage](https://www.uib.no/en/persons/Berent.%C3%85nund.Str%C3%B8mnes.Lunde) for more details  on everything research related.
+I work with computational statistics on a practical and theoretical level.
+Generally researching information theoretic approaches to make ML-algorithms adaptive to the problem/data at hand.
+I currently target large scale ensemble based data assimilation.

 #### Software 📱 \
 Most of my software is open source on [Github](https://github.com/Blunde1) and tied to my research such as

 - [aGTBoost](https://github.com/Blunde1/agtboost): Adaptive and automatic gradient boosting computations
-- [GraphSPME](https://github.com/equinor/GraphSPME): High dimensional precision matrix estimation with a known graphical structure
-- [ensemble-information-filter](https://github.com/equinor/MIG-data-assimilation): High dimensional data assimilation on Gaussian Markov Random Fieds
+- [graphite-maps](https://github.com/equinor/graphite-maps): High dimensional data assimilation on Gaussian Markov Random Fieds

-but there are exceptions:

-- [atomic-bouldering-progression](https://play.google.com/store/apps): App for optimizing and logging training for climbing

 #### Hobbies 🧗🏻🐕‍🦺🛶🏕️ \
-I seek to go on more adventures into the wild.
+I like adventures in nature.
 Preferably together with my wife and our eurasier dog Arya (chalk-bearer).
 I also enjoy climbing both indoors and outdoors while hammocking and in good company, and perhaps enjoy an easy kayak trip.

 #### Blogging 💻 \